 The bottom line is all historic Spanish homes are cool.
 See the interior renovation of this home.

-Well friend, this wraps another site visit episode in beautiful Santa Barbara, CA. I hope you enjoyed learning how to infuse more Santa Barbara Style into your own Spanish home design project.
+Well friend, this wraps another site visit in beautiful Santa Barbara, CA. I hope you enjoyed learning how to infuse more Santa Barbara Style into your own Spanish home design project.
 If you are looking for other small Spanish house designs- see Collection 1 and Collection 2 .
 Scroll to explore more helpful links and resources for designing and building your own Spanish-style home and landscape.